 You understand that dogs are mammals just like you.
 We do not have opposing thumbs and build no hospitals or rockets.
 But we have the mental capacities of a two year old human.
 We can read your body language masterfully, we understand many of your words much beyond the commands people yell at us.
 If we had a voice box, we could even utter a few words of your own language.
 We never stop learning and, yes, mature dogs continue to learn.
 You can teach a senior new things.
 Most importantly, we have

-- awareness of ourselves and of our
+- awareness of ourselves and of our environment,

-- memories of events, people and places
+- memories of events, people and places,

 - emotions, dreams and the

-- ability to feel the pain from ailments, afflictions and emotions
+- ability to feel the pain from ailments, afflictions and emotions - just like you do.

 Therefore, your "new" senior dog will never ever forget that you saved her life.
 And he will always be grateful to you to the utmost extent of his capabilities for the safe, warm spot you give him and for the dignity you restored to his life.
 Believe me, my human friend, I know from my own experience and from my work with other mature and disadvantaged dogs.